I was catching up with a friend about my new job when I disclosed my salary.

 Before I continue, let me rewind.

-Shannon and I come from very different career backgrounds.
+My friend and I come from very different career backgrounds.
 She’s been in the finance world her whole career and experienced the monetary luxuries associated with being successful in the banking industry.
 I, on the other hand, started out my career in entertainment – often making less than $1,000 a month before my second and third jobs.
 Then I moved into public relations, which at the time felt like a huge spike in my income but on the scale of NYC living provide a paltry sum.

 For the first time, I’ll disclose some numbers.